Smol Slime

 IMU Modules

 Some of the supported sensor modules are described on the IMU Comparison page.
-Note that most common sensor modules are not supported.
+Please note that the most common sensor modules are not supported.

 IMU + Magnetometer Modules

 Meia, a member of the SlimeVR Discord, produces and sells sensor modules with an onboard magnetometer.
-They are compatible with common sensor modules, and the form factor is suitable for stacked builds.
+These modules are compatible with standard sensor modules, and their form factor is designed for stacked builds.

 IMU + Magnetometer | Product Page |